- If the NVIDIA Control Panel won't open, this could be the result of outdated drivers, Windows updates, or hung processes.

 - Uncheck Turn on fast startup (recommended) option and click Save changes.

-After doing that, Fast Boot option should be disabled completely.
-Bear in mind that your system will start a bit slower than before, but the problem with Nvidia Control Panel should be resolved.
+After doing that, the Fast Boot option should be disabled completely.
+Bear in mind that your system will start a bit slower than before, but the problem with NVIDIA Control Panel should be resolved.